Limb Lengthening Surgery | FAQ

 – Radiological examinations;

 – Wheelchair, walker, crutches, bedside tables as needed.

 Q: – What is not covered in medical cost?

-A: – Nail (surgical implant) removal, which costs $ 1500 for each implant;
+A: – Intramedullary nail (surgical implant) removal, which costs $ 1500 for each implant;

 – Health problems not related to limb lengthening.
 For example, our patient from Australia in the process of lengthening had an appendix which was laparoscopically removed for an additional cost;